 Owners of this luxury EV can download more power, sadly it doesn't come to India

-Owners of this luxury EV can download more power, sadly it doesn't come to India2 min read .
-Updated: 09 Dec 2021, 03:57 PM IST
+Owners of this luxury EV can download more power, sadly it doesn't come to India

 The power output upgrade is offered through an OTA update, which is available to purchase from Polestar's online sales platform.